laurenchen0631/English-Learning/TOEFL TPO/Listening/TPO 3/Set 6.md

 Oh!
 An interesting story about how one of the elements was discovered through spectroscopy.
 There was a pretty extensive library of spectral line patterns of elements even by the 1860’s.
 A British astronomer was analyzing a *spectrograph* of sunlight and he noticed a particular pattern of spectral lines that didn’t match anything in the library.
 So, he put two and two together and decided there was an element in the Sun that hadn't been discovered here on the Earth yet.
 Any guesses about what that element is?
 It’s actually turned out to be pretty common and I'm sure all of you know it.
 OK.
 Let's try something else…Any of you happen to be familiar with the Greek word for sun, by chance?

-MALE STUDENT: Something like *helios* or something like that?…Oh!
+MALE STUDENT: Something like *helios* or something like that? …Oh!
 It must be "*Helium*".
 So you're sayin that helium was discovered on the Sun first?

 MALE PROFESSOR: Yes.
 And this is a good example of how important spectroscopy is in astronomy.